Abelian Decomposition and Glueball-Quarkonium Mixing in QCD: Abelian Decomposition of Gluons: Neurons and Chromons

+Third, the Abelian decomposition of SU(3) QCD reveals the Weyl symmetry of the SU(3) QCD, and shows that the theory is invariant under the permutation of three SU(2) subgroups, or equivalently three colors of SU(3).
+Indeed (\ref{cp3}), (\ref{3ecd}), and (\ref{qlag}) clearly show that they are invariant under the permutation of three SU(2) subgroups.
+The Weyl group of SU(N) is the $N!$-elements permutation group of $N$ colors.
+In general the Abelian decomposition allows us to express the SU(N) QCD explicitly in the Weyl symmetric form.
+This is very important, because this allows us to express the SU(N) QCD effective action in terms of the SU(2) QCD effective action.

-This can be demonstrated.
-First, implementing the Abelian decomposition on lattice, we can calculate the contribution of the Wilson loop with the full potential, the restricted potential, and the monopole potential separately, and show that the monopole potential produces the confining force gauge independently \cite{kondo1,kondo2,cundy1,cundy2}.
-The lattice result obtained by \cite{cundy1,cundy2} is copied in Fig. \ref{cundy}.
+In the non-perturbative regime, the Abelian decomposition allows us to demonstrate the monopole dominance, that it is the monopole which confines the color.
+In fact implementing the Abelian decomposition on lattice, we can calculate the contribution of the Wilson loop with the full potential, the restricted potential, and the monopole potential separately, and show that the monopole potential produces the confining force \cite{kondo1,kondo2,cundy1,cundy2}.
+The recent lattice result obtained with the Abelian decomposition is copied in Fig. \ref{cundy}, which shows that all three potentials produce exactly the same confining force\cite{cundy1,cundy2}.
+Clearly this proves that the neuron and chromon do not contributes to the Wilson loop integral.

+The lattice result demonstrates the monopole dominance, that the monopole is essential for the confinement.
+However, it does not show how the monopole confines the color.
+To show this we have to calculate the effective action of QCD.
+The Abelian decomposition and the resulting ECD provides us an ideal platform for us to calculate the QCD effective action gauge independently \cite{prd13,ijmpa14}.

-Second, with the Abelian decomposition we can calculate the QCD effective action in the presence of the monopole background and show that the true QCD vacuum is given by the monopole condensation, more precisely the monopole-antimonopole pair condensation \cite{prd13,ijmpa14}.
-The effective potential obtained by \cite{ijmpa14} is copied in Fig. \ref{su3ep}.
+This is because field theoretically the Abelian decomposition puts QCD in the background field formalism \cite{prd01a,dewitt,pesk}.
+So we can treat the restricted potential and the valence potential as the slow varying classical field and the fluctuating quantum field, and calculate the QCD effective action in the presence of the monopole background imposing the gauge invariance.

+This allows us to show that the true QCD vacuum is given by the monopole condensation, more precisely the monopole-antimonopole pair condensation \cite{prd13,ijmpa14}.
+The SU(3) QCD effective potential is shown in Fig. \ref{su3ep}.
 This strongly implies that it is the monopole condensation which generates the mass gap and the confinement in QCD.
-Of course, similar results have been obtained with QCD.
-But most of the calculations were gauge dependent, which have made the results unreliable.

-There are other advantages.
-As we have already mentioned, ECD provides a new set of Feynman diagrams in which the neurons and chromons play different roles.
-But what is important for our purpose is the generalization of the quark model to the quark and chromon model which allows us to identify the glueballs more easily.
+The most important point of the Abelian decomposition for our purpose in this paper, however, is that it generalizes the quark model to the quark and chromon model \cite{prd15}.
+This is because the chromons, being colored, are naturally qualified to become the constituent of hadrons.
+In contrast the neurons, being neutral, play the role of photons which provides the binding in QED.